indrojitmondal/IndroBU/README.md

 ### Hi there 👋, my name is Indrojit Mondal
 #### Software Developer

 Hi there!
 I'm Indrojit Mondal and graduated BSc in Computer Science and Engineering from the University of Barishal in 2020.
 My current interests are in Software engineering, and Android development and I enjoy using Kotlin to create beautiful and performant products with delightful user experiences.
 I have passed maximum times with competitive programming and developing some projects on Java.
 Now, I'm seeking a job as a Software Engineer.
-I refer to myself as a "passionate developer" who loves coding and software engineering.
+I refer to myself as a "passionate programmer" who loves coding and software engineering.
 I’ve developed several android projects in android.
 I’ve beginner-level knowledge of back-end technologies.
 I’m looking forward to being a Software Engineer.

 Skills: C, C++, Java, Android, HTML, CSS, JavaScript, PHP